jhamberg/unisensors-band2/README.md

 ## Logging and format

 Logfiles are stored under the folder *Band2Monitor* in device's main storage.
 For every session, you will be prompted a session/subfolder name.
-All logfiles can then be found under this subfolder (*/Band2Monitor/<Subfolder/*).
+All logfiles can then be found under this subfolder (*/Band2Monitor/&lt;Subfolder&gt;/*).
 Please refer to shorthand names listed above *(GSR, HR...)* when looking for a specific logfile.

-**Format**: Every logfile begins with a timestamp (Epoch time) and is delimited by semicolons.
+**Format**: Every row in a logfile begins with a timestamp (Epoch time) and is delimited by semicolons.

 ## Build instructions